tylerwillis/super-tortoise/content/pages/posts/skill-and-tool-optimism.md

 5.  **Desire:** a belief that accomplishing something, even if it's hard, is satisfying and worthwhile.

-Grab a journal and write out your thoughts.
+**PROMPT #1: **Grab a journal and write out your thoughts.
 What emotional reaction do you have to each?
 In what situations recently have you acted like you believed that or not acted like you believed that?
 How did your parents encourage or discourage these beliefs when you were young? (*Yes, I know this seems like a therapy trope, but there's a reason therapists ask about your childhood.
 Our beliefs are guided by our experiences, and we react to experiences in ways that are comfortable to us — experiences and beliefs reinforce each other and if a pattern gets set early, it creates a 'groove' that's easy for our thoughts to slip into and make into a strong habitual pattern over time*).

 Preferably, take a break at this point.
 Just reflect on those thoughts for a little while.

-When you come back to this, try to put aside those reactions and think about a future you that believes these five things.
+**PROMPT #2: **When you come back to this, try to put aside those reactions and think about a future you that believes these five things.
 How do you think you'd be different?
 Would being that person feel better?
 Does the idea of changing in these ways elicit any fear?
 Would you risk losing any part of yourself that you really love?

-This initial step is a "guided rumination" and helps
+Take a break after this as well.

+**PROMPT #3: **Describe a situation you had this week - whatever comes to mind as most important.
+What did you feel, experience, get frustrated by, worry about... whatever.
+Just free-write (you can also just voice this out loud using a transcription tool like [Otter](www.otter.ai)).
+Follow whatever threads seem like important context or seem interesting.
+After you're done - wait at least 15 minutes (I recommend taking a shower or going for a walk to change your mindspace), come back and read what you wrote.
+While reading, do two things: \[1] look for places where you or others exhibited one of the 5 key beliefs or failed to exhibit them and \[2] look for when you wish you'd had a different way to do something (is that a skill or tool you could develop?).

+Split these reflections up, don't do them at the same time.
+I'd recommend giving yourself an hour to journal on each prompt.
+You can do these as regularly or irregularly as you want to.
+If you're just starting out, I'd recommend doing each prompt, in order, once a week, for 3 weeks.
+That should be enough time to understand if this is giving you a helpful way to understand and frame your experiences.

+##### How to Continue

-## ---
+## Split th---

 I hope that by writing this I can help you achieve some of the same understanding more quickly.